mehmetemirsari/SpaceColonyManager/README.md

+## !!IMPORTANT!!

+Don't forget to remove unrelated files from the project such as uml, uml2, uml3!!

 # Space Colony Manager

 Space Colony Manager is an Android game project.
 The player manages a small space colony by recruiting specialists, training crew members, preparing missions, and responding to growing threats before the colony collapses.